Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 The Postgres documentation describes a publication as a group of tables whose data changes are intended to be replicated through logical replication.
 It also describes a publication as a set of changes generated from a table or a group of tables.
 It's indeed both of these things.

 A particular table can be included in multiple publications if necessary.
 Currently, publications can only include tables within a single schema.
+This is a Postgres limitation.

 Publications can specify the types of changes they replicate, which can include INSERT, UPDATE, DELETE, and TRUNCATE operations.
 By default, publications replicate all of these operation types.

-You can create a publication for one or more on the "publisher" database using CREATE PUBLICATION syntax.
+You can create a publication for one or more tables on the "publisher" database using CREATE PUBLICATION syntax.
 For example, this command creates a publication named users_publication that tracks changes made to a users table.

 CREATE PUBLICATION users_publication FOR TABLE users;